zyfjeff/zyfjeff.github.io/docs/编程语言/cpp/tips/tips-74.md

+---
+hide:
+  - toc        # Hide table of contents
+---
-## Tip of the Week #74: Delegating and Inheriting Constructors
+# Tip of the Week #74: Delegating and Inheriting Constructors

 > Originally posted as totw/74 on 2014-04-21
 > By Bradley White (bww@google.com)